GoogleCloudPlatform/functions-framework/README.md

 # Functions Framework Contract

+> Note: This section is useful for Function Framework builders.
+Developers should view individual
+> function framework repos for how to use a specific framework.

 This contract builds upon the baseline compliance of the existing Cloud Run contract (e.g. the [Knative Runtime Contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md)), which itself is built on OCI.

 ## Goal